 Andrew J. Cherlin

-My research is in the sociology of families and public policy.
-I have published books and articles on topics such as marriage and divorce, children's well-being, intergenerational relations, family policy, and welfare policy.
-I am the principal investigator of the "Three-City Study," an interdisciplinary study of low-income children and their caregivers in the post-welfare-reform era.
+I was also the principal investigator of the "Three-City Study," an interdisciplinary study of low-income children and their caregivers in the post-welfare-reform era.
 The study’s web site includes downloadable documents that describe the study and a searchable list of publications.
-The data from all three survey waves of our study are publicly available through Sociometrics and ICPSR.
+The data from all three survey waves of our study are publicly available through the Interuniversity Consortium for Political and Social Research.

 230.101 Introduction to Sociology